stefek99/wings-integration/README.md

 }
 ```

-So as you see we initialize whitelist by address because a whitelist can be deployed in the past
+So as you see we initialize the whitelist by address because a whitelist can have been deployed in the past
 and is not managed by our crowdsale contract.

-At the same time, a token is issued by Crowdsale contract, so that a Crowdsale contract is able to issue new tokens for
+At the same time, a token is issued by our Crowdsale contract, so that our Crowdsale contract is able to issue new tokens for
 participants.

-Do not forget about the funding address, where you can withdraw ETH later, you can change funding address on call of `start` method of smart contract.
+Do not forget about the funding address, where you can withdraw ETH later, you can change the funding address on call of `start` method of the smart contract.

-Let's do functions that allow us to exchange ETH sent to the contract to tokens:
+Let's do functions that allow us to exchange ETH sent to the contract for tokens:

 ```cs
 // accept ETH by this contract